Last Updated on August 11, 2022 by Paroma

 - Go hiking in Lake Tahoe to experience the beauty and wilderness of the Sierra Nevadas-here are 10 best Lake Tahoe hikes to choose from

-- Enjoy some waterfront dining at Lake Tahoe with good food and great views
+- Enjoy some waterfront dining at Lake Tahoe with good food and great views-I recommend Artemis Mediterranean Grill

-9. Answer the call of the Sierras at Yosemite National Park
+13. Answer the call of the Sierras at Yosemite National Park-the most gorgeous Northern California day trip from Sacramento

 Distance from Sacramento: 165 miles